-Exhibition Place is recognized by all but the components, responsibilities, and mandate is understood by few.
-The complex mandate of operating individual businesses (e.g., Enercare Centre), hosting well-known events (e.g., CNE, The Royal Winter Agricultural Fair), acting as landlord (e.g., BMO Field, Liberty Grand) and providing custodial services to dozens of buildings and acres of parkland has a host of communication challenges.
+Exhibition Place is recognized by all, but the components, responsibilities, and mandate is understood by few.
+The complex mandate of operating individual businesses (e.g. Enercare Centre), hosting well-known events (e.g. Canadian National Exhibition, The Royal Winter Agricultural Fair), acting as landlord (e.g. Biosteel, Liberty Grand), and providing custodial services to dozens of buildings and acres of parkland has a host of communication challenges.

-These challenges exist within the Exhibition Place "family" of businesses, tenants and other stakeholders as well as among the public.
-Among tenants and Exhibition Place events a forum or vehicle for discussion, collaboration and feedback-along the lines of a business improvement area model with less rigid structure-was identified as desirable.
+These challenges exist within the Exhibition Place "family" of businesses, tenants, and other stakeholders as well as among the public.
+Among tenants and Exhibition Place events, a forum or vehicle for discussion, collaboration and feedback-along the lines of a business improvement area model with less rigid structure-was identified as desirable.

-Externally, Exhibition Place would benefit from investing in and generating clearer communication about role and mandate as the basis for ensuring the value of the operation is understood by Torontonians.
+Externally, Exhibition Place would benefit from investing in and generating clearer communication about its role and mandate as the basis for ensuring the value of the operation is understood by Torontonians.
+Such an approach might include more frequent public meetings, workshops, or other opportunities designed to allow those in adjacent neighbourhoods, or further afield, to provide input into Exhibition Place operations and planning.

-Identifying our Strengths, Weaknesses, Opportunities and Threats
+Identifying our Strengths, Weaknesses, Opportunities, and Threats

-Prior to establishing the outcomes and goals of the enterprise, the consultation session attended by key Board of Governors, and key City of Toronto stakeholders, identified strengths, weaknesses, opportunities or threats that could have an impact on the strategic directions to be taken.
+Prior to establishing the outcomes and goals of the enterprise, the consultation session attended by Board of Governors and key City of Toronto stakeholders, identified strengths, weaknesses, opportunities, or threats that could have an impact on the strategic directions to be taken.